-Tips to prevent water leakage at your business
+Tips to help prevent water leakage at your business or home

 Water leakage prevention, precautions and fixes, plus an overview of leak detection systems.

-Water leakage damage in your place of business can be a devastating blow: Not only can it cost you quite a bit to clean up, but it can also slow — or even shut down — business operations.
+Water damage in your place of business can be a devastating blow.
+Not only can it cost you quite a bit to clean up, but it can also slow — or even shut down — business operations.

 Whether it's managing the distraction, sending employees home for the cleanup or losing equipment and records, water damage will inevitably cause your business to take a hit.
 Here are some tips to help identify the source and also strategies that may help prevent water leakage and damage from happening.

 Determining where water might come from can go a long way in preventing water damage in the workplace.
 Here are some water sources to investigate.